About us

 Here at NUH we are currently developing our offer to serving members of the Armed Forces, service leavers and veterans and families who for whatever reason become a patient within our hospitals.
 Please make sure you let us know if you are serving or have ever served in the armed forces.
 We will put you in touch with the organisations best placed to help with information, advice and support.

-We are fortunate to have Welfare Officers from the Defence Medical Welfare Service (DMWS) based at our hospitals.
+We encourage staff to refer members of the armed forces community who have support needs to the Defence Medical Welfare Service (DMWS).
 DMWS are a charitable organisation that specialise in comprehensive and confidential emotional and practical support to The Armed Forces, Veterans, NHS Staff, Emergency Services, The Merchant Navy & their immediate family when they are receiving medical treatment in hospital.
 They work with patients when their medical needs are being met but when other issues, problems or social influences may be distracting them from their recovery.
 Their support is person centred, tailored to the individual and they will arrange to speak to the patient and support NUH clinical staff to help identify services and support, and enable referrals to a range of military and non-military organisations.
 DMWS can be contacted by telephone on: 0800 999 3697.

 In addition to DMWS, the Veterans Gateway is also available to provide information, advice and support for veterans and their families.
 They are a point of contact for veterans seeking support.
 They put veterans and their families in touch with the organisations best placed to help with the information, advice and support they need – from healthcare and housing to employability, finances, personal relationships and more.